10 Surprising Facts You Need to Know About Eating at Bulgarian Restaurants

 If you’re from a country or culture where restaurants are non-smoking, you’re in for a shock in Bulgaria.

-This is also regrettably where you will encounter the most smoking in restaurants.
+This is also, regrettably, where you will encounter the most smoking in restaurants.

 It was particularly fascinating to watch the skill involved in chewing food between puffs of smoke.

-7 – Service Can Be Spotty
+8. Restaurant Service Can Be Spotty

 We found the quality of service to vary greatly from one restaurant to another.
 And sometimes, between one waiter to another in the same place.

-Generally, when a waiter is not confident with their English, they are reluctant to serve the table.
+Generally, when a server is not confident with their English, they are reluctant to serve the table.
+It’s really a hit or miss.

+We experienced inconsistent restaurant service in Bulgaria, and several Bulgarian friends shared similar stories.
 Even local chefs confirmed that the service needs to be improved.

-One thing to know is that Bulgarian say “yes” by shaking their heads from left to right.
+One important thing to know is that Bulgarians say “yes” by shaking their heads from left to right.
+This can often be misleading and interpreted as a negative response.

 All in all, service at Bulgarian restaurants is definitely not their strongest asset.